-There are 2 compulsory core modules, both of 20 credits:
+There are three compulsory core modules, all 20 credits each.

 Respiratory Medicine in Secondary Care